-Nigeria is a country in Western Africa, with a land area of about 923,768 km2.
-It got her independence from the British in 1960 and has since then grown to be one of the most important countries in the world.
+Nigeria is a country in Western Africa with a land area of about 923,768 km2.
+Nigeria got her independence from the British in 1960 and has since then grown to be one of the most important countries in the world.

 Below is a list of facts about Nigeria:

-- Nigeria is abutted by about 6 countries — Niger in the north, Chad in the northeast, Cameroon in the southeast, and Benin in the west.
+- Nigeria shares borders with about 6 countries — Niger in the north, Chad in the northeast, Cameroon in the southeast, and Benin in the west.

 - The Southern and Northern Protectorate were amalgamated in 1914